AmitRockBear/Chat-App/README.md

-# Chat-App
+# WhatsApp-Web Clone

-Fullstack chat-app I made in 2020.
+Fullstack WhatsApp-Web Clone I made in 2020.

 The backend is written in JS using nodeJS and the following technologies: